 The daytime views in Stanley, Idaho are jaw-dropping enough, but add in the night sky and the experience turns into something entirely different.
 When you add in the stars, the Milky Way, and almost no light pollution, the views turn into something even bigger and deeper, perhaps spiritual.
-In 2018 the Sawtooth Wilderness and the surrounding towns became the first dark sky reserve in North America.
-Here is why you absolutely have to experience earthly and heavenly wonders in Central Idaho’s Dark Sky Reserve.
+In 2018, the Sawtooth Wilderness and the surrounding towns became the first dark sky reserve in North America.
+Here is why you absolutely have to experience earthly and heavenly wonders in Central Idaho’s Dark Sky Reserve when you stay with us at Stanley High Country Inn.

 What is a dark sky reserve?